Hardware Trojan Insertion in Finalized Layouts: From Methodology to a Silicon Demonstration: Side-Channel Trojan Design and Insertion

 \subsection{Side-Channel Trojan Design}

-Our proposed SCT is designed for creating an artificial power consumption through which information is leaked.
+Our SCT is an additive hardware trojan with the intention of aiding a side-channel attack.
+For more details regarding hardware trojans taxonomy and concepts we direct the reader to \cite{new_survey}.
+Thus, it is designed for creating an artificial power consumption through which information is leaked.
 This has to be performed in a controlled manner, naturally.
 Knowing that the majority of the power consumption in a circuit comes from the switching activity (dynamic power), a great candidate to be a controlled power sink is a structure with a controllable frequency of operation.

 A ring-oscillator (RO) is an example of such power sink if the number of stages in the RO can be adjusted dynamically as shown in Fig. \ref{fig:trojan_ins}.
 Our architecture implements variable delay stages broken into branches that are controlled by $N_{leak}$ leaking bits.
 Each branch of our RO has two active path options: a direct connection to the next branch or a series of delay cells.
 Thus, each set of the $N_{leak}$ is associated with a distinct change in the power consumption amplitude.
 This artificial power consumption created by the RO is similar to a pulse-amplitude modulation technique, with an order equal to $2^{N_{leak}}$.
 An example of this RO architecture for $N_{leak}=2$ is illustrated in Fig. \ref{fig:trojan_ins}.
 The active paths' configuration is described in Table \ref{tab:rosca_op_mode}, where the leaking bits become branch selectors and are referred to as S0 and S1.

 A dual-sided constraint guides the attacker's effort: he/she has to induce a discernible amount of dynamic power (i.e., to increase the effectiveness of the attack) while increasing leakage power as little as possible (i.e., to avoid detection).
 In this sense, not only the RO-based SCT structure has to be carefully planned, but a decision has to be made as to when exactly will the trojan be triggered.
 Our approach is to not allow the trojan to compete with the dynamic power consumption of the crypto core.
 Therefore, when the core is actively working, the trojan is silent and the RO is not switching.
 When the crypto core is idle, the trojan is triggered.
 For this reason, our proposed SCT trojan has a Trigger signal that is connected to the ``done'' signal coming from the crypto core, which marks the end of a cryptographic operation.